Arthur Cayley

-Arthur Cayley FRS (/ˈkeɪli/; 16 August 1821 – 26 January 1895) was a prolific British mathematician who worked mostly on algebra.
-He helped found the modern British school of pure mathematics.
+Arthur Cayley FRS (/ˈkeɪli/; 16 August 1821 – 26 January 1895) was an English mathematician who worked mostly on algebra.
+He helped found the modern British school of pure mathematics, and was a professor at Trinity College, Cambridge for 35 years.

-As a child, Cayley enjoyed solving complex maths problems for amusement.
-He entered Trinity College, Cambridge, where he excelled in Greek, French, German, and Italian, as well as mathematics.
-He worked as a lawyer for 14 years.

-He postulated the Cayley–Hamilton theorem—that every square matrix is a root of its own characteristic polynomial, and verified it for matrices of order 2 and 3.
-He was the first to define the concept of a group in the modern way—as a set with a binary operation satisfying certain laws.
-Formerly, when mathematicians spoke of "groups", they had meant permutation groups.
-Cayley tables and Cayley graphs as well as Cayley's theorem are named in honour of Cayley.
+He postulated what is now known as the Cayley–Hamilton theorem—that every square matrix is a root of its own characteristic polynomial, and verified it for matrices of order 2 and 3.
+He was the first to define the concept of an abstract group, a set with a binary operation satisfying certain laws, as opposed to Évariste Galois' concept of permutation groups.
+In group theory, Cayley tables, Cayley graphs, and Cayley's theorem are named in his honour, as well as Cayley's formula in combinatorics.

-Early years
+Early life

 Arthur Cayley was born in Richmond, London, England, on 16 August 1821.
-His father, Henry Cayley, was a distant cousin of Sir George Cayley, the aeronautics engineer innovator, and descended from an ancient Yorkshire family.
+His father, Henry Cayley, was a distant cousin of George Cayley, the aeronautics engineer innovator, and descended from an ancient Yorkshire family.
 He settled in Saint Petersburg, Russia, as a merchant.
 His mother was Maria Antonia Doughty, daughter of William Doughty.
 According to some writers she was Russian, but her father's name indicates an English origin.
 His brother was the linguist Charles Bagot Cayley.
 Arthur spent his first eight years in Saint Petersburg.
-In 1829 his parents were settled permanently at Blackheath, near London.
-Arthur was sent to a private school.
-At age 14 he was sent to King's College School.
-The school's master observed indications of mathematical genius and advised the father to educate his son not for his own business, as he had intended, but at the University of Cambridge.
+In 1829 his parents were settled permanently at Blackheath, London, where Arthur attended a private school.

+At age 14, he was sent to King's College School.
+The young Cayley enjoyed complex maths problems, and the school's master observed indications of his mathematical genius.
+He advised the father to educate his son not for his own business, as he had intended, but at the University of Cambridge.

 Education

-At the unusually early age of 17 Cayley began residence at Trinity College, Cambridge.
+At the age of 17 Cayley began residence at Trinity College, Cambridge, where he excelled in Greek, French, German, and Italian, as well as mathematics.
 The cause of the Analytical Society had now triumphed, and the Cambridge Mathematical Journal had been instituted by Gregory and Robert Leslie Ellis.
-To this journal, at the age of twenty, Cayley contributed three papers, on subjects that had been suggested by reading the Mécanique analytique of Lagrange and some of the works of Laplace.
+To this journal, at the age of twenty, Cayley contributed three papers, on subjects that had been suggested by reading the Mécanique analytique of Joseph Louis Lagrange and some of the works of Laplace.